Klimaatlas/KAPy/docs/tutorials/Tutorial02.md

 snakemake --cores 1
 ```

 15. The concepts of workflow management are fundamental to a better understanding of KAPy and its strengths.
-While you probably won't need to manage or edit the workflow in daily usage (this is handled automatically as a result of the configuration) it is nevertheless good to have an idea of what is going on behind the scenes.
+While you probably won't need to manage or edit the workflow in daily usage (this is handled automatically as a result of the configuration), it is nevertheless good to have an idea of what is going on behind the scenes.